shesek/spark-wallet/README.md

 /home/user/spark-wallet-euro/dist/cli.js --host 0.0.0.0 --tls-name bitcoinserver.nl --port 9737 --ln-path /media/ssd/.lightning/bitcoin --login &lt;username&gt;:&lt;some large number&gt; &gt;& out_spark.txt &

-I then open spark-wallet on my website in the address bar like this: bitcoinserver.nl:9737
+I then open spark-wallet in the address bar of a browser like this: bitcoinserver.nl:9737

 and then create an link/app on my start page